Where to Eat and Drink in Sydney

-This Newtown patisserie has gained a cult following, and two additional locations, since opening in 2008.
+This Newtown patisserie has gained a cult following, and three additional locations, since opening in 2008.
 Owner Christopher Thé makes all his pastries by hand, forgoing additives and dyes for purely seasonal ingredients.
 There are savory...

 19 Kent St, The Rocks NSW 2000, Australia